mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 -   **Magpie makers:** like trying out lots of different things and happy to borrow code, images and sound from anywhere for quick results
 -   **Glitchers:** mess around with the code trying to see if they can break it interesting ways and cause a bit of havoc for other users.

-While not a conscious link, there is a parallel to the constrast between planners and bricoleurs present in this typology.
+While not a conscious link, there is a parallel to the contrast between planners and bricoleurs present in this typology.
 By way of contrast the wider focus playtesting as well as coding behaviours.

 Some approached objectives in a methodical manner, others socially and others embracing a playfully disruptive stance.
 Some decided to focus extensively on the creation and implementation of graphical assets and level design.

 This process extends the work of Barron and Roque [@roque_family_2016; @roque_im_2016] to begin to surface and celebrage stylistic elements for all participants not just parents.

-The process contextualises and legitmises the previously peripheral activities with the groups conceptions of the idioculture of the wider activity.
-This recognition of the hybridity of possible modes of paticipation increases conceptions of enacted diversity of the community.
+The process contextualises and legitimises the previously peripheral activities with the groups conceptions of the idioculture of the wider activity.
+This recognition of the hybridity of possible modes of participation increases conceptions of enacted diversity of the community.
 This strand of thought also invites a deeper theoretical examination of the value of identify formation.

 #### Examining complexity within identity formation and specialisation